MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 ms.reviewer:
 ---

-# Use Active Directory single sign-on credentials for AKS on Azure Stack HCI
+# Use Active Directory single sign-in credentials for AKS on Azure Stack HCI

 > Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter